The Usage page will show the usage of all projects in your Vercel account by default.

 Step 3: To identify which project is causing high usage, change the Projects dropdown to a specific project until you identify the project with high usage.
 You can type in the dropdown to filter for projects.
 If you have many projects, you can also scroll down to the graph with high values and mouse over each vertical bar to display the top four projects contributing to this value.

 Step 4: Drill down further into a specific project by using the All Functions dropdown to select a specific Function.
 You can also type in the dropdown to filter for functions based on their file name.

 Step 5: Use the summary bar to identify areas for reduction.
 The summary bar is below the filter dropdowns with a summary of the total values for Networking (bandwidth), Functions (execution), Builds (build time), and Other (images) based on your current filters (date range, project, and function name).

 Any value that is close to, or has exceeded limits, will be highlighted.

-Once you have identified which project is using the most bandwidth, explore further based on your use case:
+Check your Top Paths to find the top consuming resources.
+Once you have identified which project and path is using the most bandwidth, explore further based on your use case:

 If you are using Serverless Functions, you can investigate which Function has the highest execution values and work on optimizing the code for that function.
 Note that Serverless Functions also consume bandwidth.

 If your high Usage is coming from static assets, as shown by the Bandwidth graph under Networking, move large media files such as images and videos to a third-party storage solution.

 If you are using next/image with Next.js applications, your Image Optimization usage will be displayed under the Other section.
 Source images are what count towards your Image Optimization usage.
 This is what you provide as the src tag in the Image component and not the optimized versions that are served to the user when requested.